BharathKmalviya/BharathKmalviya/README.md

 ## 🚀 About Me

-I’m a Senior Android Engineer with a passion for building scalable, high-performance mobile solutions.
+Android Engineer with a passion for building scalable, high-performance mobile solutions.
 Currently, I’m deep-diving into **Jetpack Compose** to push the boundaries of modern UI/UX on Android.

 - 🔭 **What I’m Doing Now:** Mastering declarative UI patterns with Compose
-- 💼 **Experience:** 5+ years in Android dev, architecting apps from concept to production
+- 💼 **Experience:** 6 years in Android dev, architecting apps from concept to production

 ---